 In many cases, contingent recruitment (the usual no win-no fee) works.
 However, in many cases it doesn’t.
 When it’s a more challenging position, whether it be time sensitive, a difficult location, a niche skillset, a very senior hire or there are multiple positions to hire, it’s necessary to apply a more rigorous methodology.

 Our executive search offering is a deposit led solution.
-Essentially some financial commitment from you at the onset enables us to apply a robust search process, and importantly to commit to working with you until the position is filled.
+Essentially, a financial commitment from you at the onset enables us to apply a robust search process, and importantly to commit to working with you until the position is filled.

 In a normal market 70% of talent is passive and it takes time to engage them and usually multiple different approaches.
 Contingency recruitment is about speed so most of this talent isn’t tapped into because it would take too much time.
 That means you’re likely only seeing the 30% most active candidates in the job market, not necessarily the best.
 How can you be sure that you’re genuinely getting the best person for the job if you’re not reaching out to more than half of the talent pool?
 The answer is, you can’t.

 It’s essentially best practice headhunting and can be broken down into the following stages:

 It begins with a full briefing session involving all stakeholders to define and agree on the parameters of the search and process including:

 This is where we essentially cast a net over the entire talent pool and identify every potential candidate over the agreed location (including those most likely to relocate if relevant), that appears to have the right skills and meets the search criteria.

 We then systematically approach each and every one using multiple methods, including professional and ethical headhunting to attract as much interest in the opportunity as possible.

 The whole process is transparent, we share with you, every week, our progress as a spreadsheet showing you every candidate.
 If we’re faced with a challenge, we work with you to re-steer the search accordingly.